TeiaLabs/infrazeus/README.md

 }
 ```

-Create a .env file with all the variables for deploy (e.g., `infrasets/my-service.beta.env`):
+Create a .env file with all the variables the task will use when deployed (e.g., `infrasets/my-service.beta.env`):

 ```bash
 PORT=80